 This test is not obsolete and of historical interest only.

 This is a simple test, which provides crude (but useful!) information on the functional potential of the sperm.
 The sperm are washed using the same method which is used for IVF (either a Percoll spin or sperm swim up) and the washed sperm are then kept in a culture medium in the laboratory incubator for 24 hours.
 After 24 hours, the sperm are checked under the microscope.
 If the sperm are still swimming actively, this means that they have the ability to "survive" in vitro for this period- and this is reassuring.
 If, however, none of the sperm are alive after 24 hours, this suggest that they may be functionally incompetent.

 Since the basic function of a sperm is to fertilize an egg, scientists were very excited when they found that normal sperm could penetrate a denuded (zona-free) hamster egg.
 A zona-free hamster egg is obtained from hamsters egg.
 A zona-free hamster egg is obtained from hamsters and the covering (the zone) removed by using special chemicals.
 The egg are then incubated with the sperm in an incubator in the laboratory.
 After 24 hours, the eggs are checked to ascertain how many sperm have been able to penetrate the egg.
 The result gives a penetration score, which gives an index of the sperm's fertilizing potential.
-This is a very delicate technique and is not available in India.
-In any case, nowadays scientists the world over are quite disenchanted with the test, since the correlation between IVF results (the ability to fertilize human eggs) and the SPA (the ability to penetrate zona-free hamster eggs) is quite poor.
+This test is no longer performed, because the results were so unreliable.
+The correlation between IVF results (the ability to fertilize human eggs) and the SPA (the ability to penetrate zona-free hamster eggs) was very poor.

 - Testing for acrosomal status